 CCA’s civic engagement brings CCA-trained housing, health and youth leaders together to collectively advocate for policies and practices that improve conditions for farmworkers and other low-income families across the Salinas and Pájaro valleys.
 Our Civic Engagement program pairs the newly-trained neighborhood leaders with existing stakeholders who can help direct resources to neighborhoods where farmworkers and other low-income working families reside.
 Our Civic Engagement program also helps neighborhood leaders join institutions that control those resources.

 CCA’s client community is primarily immigrant and Spanish-speaking.
 CCA delivers all its program activity primarily in Spanish.
 CCA-trained leaders advocate in their native tongue.
 CCA arranges for simultaneous translation (Spanish/English and English/Spanish).

 For 2019 and 2020 CCA is engaged in 2020 Census outreach, the successful candidate will support the work of the organization including work related to 2020 Census activities and events.

 - Help develop neighborhood committees in Latino communities,

 - Foster relationships between disenfranchised communities and existing stakeholders.

 Applicants must be:

-- bilingual (Spanish/English) and bicultural (job interviews will be conducted primarily in Spanish).
+- Fully Bilingual (Spanish/English) and bicultural (job interviews will be conducted primarily in Spanish).